 We may use companion diagnostics in our future product candidate development programs.
 If such companion diagnostics are developed in conjunction with clinical programs, the FDA, EMA, or comparable regulatory authority may require regulatory approval of a companion diagnostic as a condition to approval of the product candidate.
 For example, if we use a diagnostic to test which patients are most likely to benefit from our product candidate for the treatment of a particular indication as a criterion for enrollment, then we will likely be required to obtain FDA approval or clearance of the companion diagnostic, concurrent with approval of our product candidate.
-We may also be required to demonstrate to the FDA the predictive utility of a companion diagnostic, i.e. that the diagnostic selects for patients in whom the therapy will be effective or more effective compared to patients not selected for by the diagnostic.
+We may also be required to demonstrate to the FDA the predictive utility of a companion diagnostic, i.e., that the diagnostic selects for patients in whom the therapy will be effective or more effective compared to patients not selected for by the diagnostic.
 We do not have experience or capabilities in developing or commercializing diagnostics and plan to rely in large part on third parties to perform these functions.
 We do not currently have any agreement in place with any third party to develop or commercialize companion diagnostics for any of our product candidates.
 Companion diagnostics are subject to regulation by the FDA, the EMA, and other foreign regulatory authorities as medical devices and require separate regulatory approval or clearance prior to commercialization.

-- If we or our partners, or any third party, are unable to successfully develop companion diagnostics in the future in our product candidates, or experience delays in doing so: - the development of our product candidates may be adversely affected if we are unable to appropriately select patients for enrollment in our planned clinical trials; - our product candidates may not receive marketing approval if their safe and effective use depends on a companion diagnostic; and - we may not realize the full commercial potential of any product candidates that receive marketing approval if, among other reasons, we are unable to appropriately identify patients targeted by our product candidates.
+If we or our partners, or any third party, are unable to successfully develop companion diagnostics in the future in our product candidates, or experience delays in doing so:

+- the development of our product candidates may be adversely affected if we are unable to appropriately select patients for enrollment in our planned clinical trials; - our product candidates may not receive marketing approval if their safe and effective use depends on a companion diagnostic; and - we may not realize the full commercial potential of any product candidates that receive marketing approval if, among other reasons, we are unable to appropriately identify patients targeted by our product candidates.

+Changes in how the FDA regulations companion diagnostics, including laboratory-developed tests, can impact our clinical development plans for our product candidates.
+For example, in June 2023, the FDA announced a new voluntary pilot program through which drug manufactures can provide to the FDA the diagnostic test performance information used to enroll patients into clinical trials for drug approval.
+Based on assessment of the performance information, the FDA will publish the minimum performance characteristics recommended for similar tests that may be used to select patients for treatment with the approved drug to help laboratories identify specific biomarkers for their development of laboratory-developed tests, and to ensure more consistent performance of these tests for drug selection and improved cancer patient care.
+We will continue to evaluate the impact of the FDA guidance documents and other developments in the diagnostic space on our development plans and strategy.
 In addition, any future product candidates developed in conjunction with companion diagnostics may be perceived negatively compared to alternative treatments that do not require the use of companion diagnostics, either due to the additional cost of the companion diagnostic, the requirement of samples for testing, or the need to complete additional procedures to identify genetic markers prior to administering our product candidates.
 If any of these events were to occur, it would significantly harm our business, results of operations and prospects.

-Our business entails a significant risk of product liability, and if we are unable to obtain sufficient insurance coverage, the costs of product liability could have an adverse effect on our business and financial condition.
+Our business entails a significant risk of product liability, and if we do not obtain sufficient insurance coverage, the costs of product liability could have an adverse effect on our business and financial condition.